Things to Do at MBU

 Living History

 Staunton is one of the oldest cities west of the Blue Ridge Mountains, making it rich with history.
-You can experience American frontier life firsthand at the open-air Frontier Culture Museum, explore Civil War battlefields, and tour beautiful and historic architectural feats.
+You can experience American frontier life firsthand at the open-air Frontier Culture Museum, explore renowned Civil War battlefields, and tour beautiful and historic architectural feats.

 Staunton is also home to the 28th president of the United States, Woodrow Wilson.
 Learn more about his life and legacy by visiting the official Woodrow Wilson Presidential Library and Museum.